Marisol Casado: Sports management

-She has been a member of the Spanish Olympic Committee from 1992 to 1994 and from 2000 to present.
+She has been a member of the Spanish Olympic Committee from 1992 to 1994 and from 2000 to the present.
 From 2004 to 2009, she was the co-founder and president of the SOC Women and Sport Commission.

 In 2010, at the 122nd IOC session in Vancouver, she was elected as member of the International Olympic Committee, enduring as long as she is the President of the ITU.
 She has been a member of the jury of the Princess of Asturias of Sports Award in Spain.

 Equality in sport

 Marisol has been a strong defender of gender parity and quotas.
 The International Triathlon Union has promoted gender equality, and governing body quotas (20% women minimum) since its inception under the guidance of Marisol Casado and previous ITU president, Les McDonald.
 Her main mandate of her four-year term was the inclusion of mixed triathlon relay (two women and two men) at the Tokyo 2020 Games, which has been achieved.

 She defends the quotas in the National Triathlon Federations, and has advocated for an increase to 30%.
 "Very large steps have been taken in the last two years.
 All the federation codes of governance are being reviewed and in the IOC Agenda 2020 there is a specific section dedicated to gender equality.
 Almost all federations [have] positions for women.
 At the moment, through quotas, that is the fastest way [to achieve this].
 In the hope that when they reach 30% [quotas] will be eliminated.
 I have defended them for many years and now they give me the reason.
 [In truth, woman only make up about 10% of the governing body board of directors], we are [likely] around 10%.
 Many interpretations can be made.
 When the IOC says that there are 33% women in commissions, it must be taken into account that someone like me is in four." - Marisol Casado, March 2016.